Using gender pronouns in email signatures

 In this example, a company called Company is using Microsoft 365 for their email needs and manages email signatures using CodeTwo Email Signatures 365.
 This service lets admins update email signatures for the entire company in a matter of seconds, regardless of email clients and devices used to communicate.

-In order to add pronouns to email signatures, I will utilize User attributes manager which is a free feature for all licensed users of CodeTwo Email Signatures 365.
-This way, the entire setup and control over gender pronouns can be handled conveniently within the cloud-based email signature management service.
+To add pronouns to email signatures, you can use the User attributes manager which is a free feature for all licensed users of CodeTwo Email Signatures 365.
+This way, you can handle the entire setup and control over gender pronouns conveniently within the cloud-based email signature management service.

 Normally, all personal information found in signatures is taken directly from Microsoft Entra ID (Azure Active Directory).
 However, User attribute manager lets you manage personal information without making any changes to Entra ID itself.
 Learn more about User attribute manager in this short video

-First, I need to sign in with my Microsoft 365 global admin credentials at attributes.codetwo.com.
-The Attribute visibility page lists all users’ attributes stored in CodeTwo Azure AD cache and added to email signatures.
-Here, I can choose which of the listed attributes I want to make visible and editable for end users.
+Sign in with your Microsoft 365 admin credentials at attributes.codetwo.com.
+The Attribute visibility page lists all users’ attributes stored in CodeTwo Entra ID (Azure AD) cache and added to email signatures.
+Here, you can choose which of the listed attributes you want to make visible and editable for end users.

-The page also lets me create custom attributes – all I need to do is select Add, create the new Pronouns attribute, click ADD and Save.
+The page also lets you create custom attributes – all you need to do is select Add, create the new Pronouns attribute, click ADD and Save.

-The next step is to ask all employees to fill out the requested details (within a specified time frame) at user.codetwo.com (this is possible only after the setup at attributes.codetwo.com is complete).
-To ensure structured feedback, I ask everyone to provide one of the following options:
+The next step is to ask all employees to fill out the requested details (within a specified time frame) at The next step is to ask all employees to fill out the requested details at user.codetwo.com (this is possible only after the setup at attributes.codetwo.com is complete).
+To ensure structured feedback, ask everyone to provide one of the following options:

 • (he/him/his)